jgdev-arc/PBI-eCommerce-Analysis/README.md

 * [ ] Who are our customers?
 * [ ] Which location are customers buying from?

-In addtion to those questions:
+In addition to those questions:

-* [ ] Display the top ten most active customers by orders.
+* [ ] Display the top ten most active customers by order.
-* [ ] On a table, display product data with revenue, cost, profit and profit percentage.
+* [ ] On a table, display product data with revenue, cost, profit, and profit percentage.